abhi152003/speedrun-stylus/README.md

 ### Database (dev info)

-To iterate fast on the database locally:
+To iterate quickly on the database locally:

-- Tweak the schema in `schema.ts`
+- Tweak the schema in `schema.ts`.
 - Run `yarn drizzle-kit push` to apply the changes.
-- Copy `seed.data.example.ts` to `seed.data.ts`, tweak as needed and run `yarn db:seed` (will delete existing data)
+- Copy `seed.data.example.ts` to `seed.data.ts`, tweak as needed, and run `yarn db:seed` (this will delete existing data).